akoumjian/django-conduit/docs/source/related.rst

 Related Resources & Objects
 ===========================

 ``django-conduit`` treats related ForeignKey and ManyToMany objects in an intuitive and efficient manner.
+You can use related resources to treat them similarly to related models, or you can default to their simple behavior as pointers to primary keys.

 Default Behavior
 ================